YouTube Auto-Dubbing: Now Available to All Creators

 • No need to create multiple channels for different languages.

-• According to YouTube, videos with multi-language audio tracks have seen 25% of watch time come from non-primary languages.
+• According to YouTube, creators using multi-language audio tracks have seen 25% of watch time come from non-primary languages.

 • Ideal for universal topics like food, travel, gaming, tutorials, and more.